FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Agenda

 1. What is PHP?
-2. Running PHP locally with a Vagrant box
+2. Running PHP locally with MAMP
 3. Expressions, variables, and comments
 4. Operators and conditionals
-5. Arrays and arrays
+5. Arrays
 6. Functions
 7. Including and requiring files